Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: Experimental Results

 \subsection{Nonconvex Nonlinear Programming using SQP}

 Lastly, we apply Deep FlexQP as a submodule in SQP to solve nonconvex NLPs arising from nonlinear optimal control and nonlinear predictive safety filter problems.
-Training for the generalization bound loss proposed in~\cref{eq:new_gen_bound_loss} yields a numerical certificate of performance that we use when designing the SQP method.
-The results are provided in \cref{fig:dubins_vehicle_timing_comparison} and \cref{fig:sqp_comparison}.
+Training for the generalization bound loss~\cref{eq:new_gen_bound_loss} yields a numerical certificate of performance that we use when designing the SQP method.
+Results are shown in \cref{fig:dubins_vehicle_timing_comparison} and \cref{fig:sqp_comparison}.
 Further details are provided in \cref{appendix:nonlinear_sqp}.